groue/GRMustache/Guides/delegate.md

 ### A practical use: debugging templates

-You may, for instance, locate keys that could not find any data:
+You may, for instance, give your templates a delegate that locate missing keys:

 ```objc
 - (void)template:(GRMustacheTemplate *)template willInterpretReturnValueOfInvocation:(GRMustacheInvocation *)invocation as:(GRMustacheInterpretation)interpretation